HECVAT Category

 Do you conform with a specific industry-standard privacy framework (e.g., NIST Privacy Framework, GDPR, ISO 27701)?

-This question is asking whether your organization follows a recognized privacy framework that provides structured guidance for managing personal data and privacy risks.
+Alignment to a recognized privacy framework is the subject, such as the NIST Privacy Framework, GDPR, or ISO 27701, that gives structure to how you manage personal data and privacy risk.
 Privacy frameworks are standardized approaches that help organizations implement privacy controls, manage data protection, and comply with relevant laws.

 Does your employee onboarding and offboarding policy include training of employees on information security and data privacy?